-13 Operating lease commitments - as lessee
+17 Operating lease commitments - as lessee

-The Company leases premises under non-cancellable operating lease agreement.
-This lease has a tenure of 1 year.
+The Company leased premises under non-cancellable operating lease agreement.
+The lease had a tenure of 1 year.

 The future minimum rental payable under non-cancellable operating leases contracted for at the reporting date but not recognised as liabilities are as follows: